 Ductless Mini-Split Rebates

-We offer businesses cash incentives for installing energy efficient electric equipment, including VRFs.
+Get cash back for installing energy efficient electric equipment, including VRFs, at your business.
 These upgrades can reduce your energy use and improve your bottom line.